redis-developer/agents-redis-lang-graph-workshop/Readme.md

 - [openai api key](https://platform.openai.com/docs/quickstart)

 ## (Optional) Ollama
 This workshop is optimized to run targeting OpenAI models.
-If you prefer to run locally however, you may do so via Ollama.
+If you prefer to run locally however, you may do so via the experimental Ollama configuration.
 * [Ollama setup instructions](Ollama.md)

 ## (Optional) helpers